aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 Here's an example where we have two separate functions to resolve two paths: `/hello`.

+???+ info
-!!! info "We automatically serialize `Dict` responses as JSON, trim whitespaces for compact responses, and set content-type to `application/json`"
+    We automatically serialize `Dict` responses as JSON, trim whitespaces for compact responses, and set content-type to `application/json`.

 === "app.py"